 Banks play a crucial role in every country’s economy.
-They stimulate the habit of saving and mobilizing the money in the best manner, which helps in the growth of the economy.
+They stimulate the habit of saving and mobilising the money in the best manner, which helps in the growth of the economy.
 Many people have trouble in understanding the difference between central bank and commercial bank.
 Central Bank is the top financial institution in the country, whereas Commercial Bank is an agent of the Central Bank.
-In this article, we have compiled the differences between the two topics, have a look.
+In this article, we have compiled the differences between the two topics, in tabular form.

 Content: Central Bank Vs Commercial Bank

 |Meaning||The bank which looks after the monetary system of the country is known as Central Bank.||The establishment, which provides banking services to the public is known as Commercial Bank.|